 Top Economics & Econometrics Universities in Asia

-Asia is host to 94 of the world's leading economics and econometrics universities.
+94 of the world's top economics and econometrics universities are located in Asia.

 Top Economics & Econometrics Universities in Australia and New Zealand

 Twenty-one of the world's top universities for economics and econometrics are located in Australia.
 In total, five of them rank in the top 50 worldwide.
 There are several career paths open to students who graduate from the University of Melbourne's (tied 30th) economics program with a strong foundation in problem-solving and data analysis.